telerik/kendo-ui-core/docs/AngularJS/data-source.md

 </script>
 ```

+### Update the DataSource Object

 However, if you click the **UPDATE FROM CODE** button, nothing appears to happen.
 The reason why this is so is because the grid's data source is actually a different object from `$scope.gridData`.
-When the widget initializes it creates a `DataSource` object as a copy of the original object.
+When the widget initializes, it creates a `DataSource` object as a copy of the original object.
 Changing the original object has no effect on the grid.

-**Solution**: Create and place in scope the data source object yourself.
+**Solution** Create and place in scope the data source object yourself.
 Only the `controller` changes while the markup is the same.
-Use `kendo.data.ObservableArray` to update the data source:
+Use `kendo.data.ObservableArray` to update the data source.

+###### Example

 ```html
 <div ng-app="app" ng-controller="MyCtrl">